 Why it Works

-In this recipe, the essential oil isn’t optional.
+Essential oil: The essential oil in this disinfecting sink spray is optional.
 I used lemon essential oil because it deodorizes and shines.
 Also, since lemon essential oil doesn’t contain citric acid, as fresh lemons would, it’s safe for granite and marble, too.

-1. Add all ingredients to the spray bottle then swirl gently to combine.
+- Add all ingredients to the spray bottle and swirl to combine.

 Try These Homemade Cleaners, Too.